awsdocs/aws-codebuild-user-guide/doc_source/create-project-console.md

 **Combine artifacts**
 Select **Combine all artifacts from batch into a single location** to have all of the artifacts from the batch combined into a single location\.

+ **Batch report mode**
+Select the desired build status report mode for batch builds\.
+This field is only available when the project source is Bitbucket, GitHub, or GitHub Enterprise, and **Report build statuses to source provider when your builds start and finish** is selected under **Source**\.
+ **Aggregated builds**
+Select to have the statuses for all builds in the batch combined into a single status report\.
+ **Individual builds**
+Select to have the build statuses for all builds in the batch reported separately\.

 ## Artifacts<a name="create-project-console-artifacts"></a>